-When people, customers or clients are viewed as anything but friends everyone loses.
+When people, customers or clients are viewed as anything but friends, everyone loses.
 Your personal effectiveness in marketing, influence, sales and life is about connection.

-You must be able to activate the (constellation of) mirror neurons in those you communicate to effectively influence.
+You must be able to activate the (constellation of) mirror neurons in those you communicate with to effectively influence.

 Inside their brain is a constellation of neurons that represent something.
 Perhaps a face or a feeling.
 Trigger that pleasant face or positive feeling and the person is set at ease.
 They become comfortable because they see what is comfortable.
 Let’s look at how to develop trust and connection quickly.
 I suspect you haven’t been down this road before.
 Enjoy…

 You’re walking downtown or in the mall and your girlfriend/wife randomly opens her purse or peeks in her shopping bag.
 She pulls nothing out.
 Her search is less than 7 seconds.
 She continues to do whatever she was doing, probably talking with you.